Table of Contents

 Privacy Badger

 Developed by the Electronic Frontier Foundation (EFF).
 Automatically learns to block invisible trackers based on their behavior.
-Great complement to uBlock Origin.
+Great complement to uBlock Origin because it detects trackers that other blockers may miss by analyzing actual tracking behavior rather than relying on static block lists.

 ClearURLs